dart-lang/sdk/runtime/vm/service/service.md

   // running, this will be a resume event.
   Event pauseEvent;

-  // The entry function for this isolate.
-  //
-  // Guaranteed to be initialized when the IsolateRunnable event fires.
-  @Function entry [optional];

   // The root library for this isolate.
   //
   // Guaranteed to be initialized when the IsolateRunnable event fires.